 XML vs JSON

-Сomparing JSON and XML it can be said that these data representation formats are very tied, when we talk about openness and simplicity.
-In fact there isn’t much difference between them, there will always be people preferring one or another format and bringing their point home.
+Сomparing JSON and XML it can be said that these data representation formats are very tied when we talk about openness and simplicity.
+In fact, there isn’t much difference between them, there will always be people preferring one or another format and bringing their point home.

 Both JSON and XML use Unicode for data creation letting generic tools to manipulate it.
 As a result, a wide range of developers use these formats to make information interchange easier.
-Depending on the data you want to transfer, it is considered useful to mention that JSON stores data like numbers, text, attachments, etc. However, XML provides expanded opportunities with a possibility to store any data type you need.
-But people usually face the difficulties when it comes to reading it, so that is not always a good thing.
+Depending on the data you want to transfer, it is considered useful to mention that JSON stores data like numbers, text, attachments, etc. However, XML provides expanded opportunities with the possibility to store any data type you need.
+But people usually face difficulties when it comes to reading it, so that is not always a good thing.
 It requires extensibility to manage various elements like images or graphs.
 And manipulation with classical data doesn’t need extensibility making JSON more convenient for usage rather than XML.

-In conclusion, it’s obvious, that choosing between these two formats is a matter of programmer’s taste.
+In conclusion, it’s obvious, that choosing between these two formats is a matter of the programmer’s taste.
 There are many reasons to use JSON but there are still strong reasons for using XML.
 This choice depends on the data that will be shared, the final consumer, etc. API2Cart Dev Team gives a possibility for programmers to choose the most suitable one trying to do their best to meet all your needs and demands.
 For example, if you mostly work with XML, you are able to choose XML format for data presentation.
 Accordingly, if you use JSON, just type .json in a browser line and you will get all the necessary data in JSON format.
 If you have any questions feel free to contact our Support Manager.